To create a sustainable society, the entire Glory Group works to protect the environment under the Glory Environmental Vision.

 |Head Office/Factory, Tokyo Office, Shinagawa Business Place, Saitama Factory, Himeji Distribution Center, Tohoku Regional Office, Joshinetsu Regional Office, Kanto Regional Office, Tokyo Regional Office, Tokai Regional Office, Kinki Regional Office, Chugoku Regional Office, Shikoku Regional Office, Kyushu Regional Office

-|Domestic Group companies
+|Domestic Group companies 6 companies, 13 sites

-5 companies, 5 sites
+|Overseas Group companies 5 companies, 5 sites